yixinzou/yixinzou.github.io/group.md

 permalink: /group/
 ---

 Since 2023, I lead the Human-Centered Security and Privacy group at the Max Planck Institute for Security and Privacy (MPI-SP).
 Our research seeks to empower end-users with more literacy and agency over their personal data when interacting with socio-technical systems.
-We are strong believers of interdisciplinary research, and always look for opportunities to engage with communities, companies, policymakers, and non-profit organizations to translate our research into practice.
+We are strong believers of interdisciplinary research and have established several collaborations with scholars in law and social sciences.
+We always look for opportunities to engage with communities, companies, policymakers, and non-profit organizations to translate our research into impacts.

-A few directions of ongoing research in our group include:
+A few directions of ongoing research in my group include:

 <ul>
     <li><b>Accessibility</b>: e.g., making technology more accessible to underserved populations, such as deaf and hard-of-hearing individuals and older adults</li>